Is San Miguel de Allende safe to travel to? Safety is often people’s biggest concern when they are considering a trip to Mexico.

 This is sternly worded and intimidating.
 However, it is important to keep in mind that the safety situation can vary significantly from one part of a state to another, and the aforementioned crimes do not take place in tourist areas like San Miguel de Allende.

-Guanajuato city too can be charming.
+Guanajuato state is safe for tourists to travel to for the most part, and Guanajuato City too can be charming.
 Aside from seeing the famous Guanajuato mummies, the city is filled with museums, art galleries, and incredible restaurants.

 Tips for Staying Safe in San Miguel de Allende